djbrieck/brieckspro/content/posts/phone-call-tester/index.md

 No more bothering friends and family to test random hardware is working, now you call them after your sure its working.

-## Simply find and dial one of these numbers depending where you are:
+## Simply find and dial one of these numbers depending on where you are:

 On The Test Call page find the section [PSTN numbers](http://thetestcall.blogspot.com/?m=0) and dial the one closet to your local area.